Orange Knowledge Programme

 Document requirements in short:

-▪ The passport needs to be still valid at least three months after the submission date of the registration form.
+- A passport needs to be still valid at least three months after the course end date

 - An Employer's Statement

 - Please fill this out exactly as specified by Nuffic and use this format provided by Nuffic.